sammontakoja/Ariku/README.md

 # Ariku

-Ariku is a online program for those who need to get or modify information related to shooting competitions.
+Ariku is a program for those who are interested about shooting competitions.

 Ariku focus on three different user groups: competition holders, competitors and viewers.

+As an example
-Example competition holders use Ariku to produce scoresheets, competitors can attend to competition via Ariku and reporters (as viewer) can get scoresheets from Ariku.
+a) competition holder may use Ariku to produce scoresheets
+b) competitor can attend to competition via Ariku
+c) reporter (as viewer) can get scoresheets from Ariku.

 ## History